DawidS11/TeslaUI/README.md

 This program creates a UI similar to the one on Tesla's tablet.
-It does have some basic features changed via interaction:
+I have implemented a few features that are changeable via mouse and keyboard interactions:
 - map with location set to Valencia, Spain
 - navigation search bar
 - lock/unlock icon (changed via mouse click)